ninech/academy/01-containers/exercise.md

 Open the exercise 3 [folder](templates/3) `templates/3`.

+The small python programm you see, just prints the files from a directory you give as a parameter.

-Open the Dockerfile in it.
+Open the Dockerfile in the folder.
 You can see that there are comments describing what the direct line under it does.
 There is also a small python file, which just prints all files of the directory given in the parameter.